expkg-zone58/pdfbox/readme.md

 * `scripts/make-xar.xq` packages the required `jar`s and `xqm` files to a `xar` file in the `dist` folder.

+The `package.json` is used/abused as a configuration source.
+Non standard information is held in the `expkg_zone58` section.
+This is experimental and may change.
 ### Action support

 The workflow `ci-basex.yaml` builds and tests the package.
 This can be used as an action on [github](https://github.com/features/actions), or on a local [gitea](https://docs.gitea.com/usage/actions/overview) installation.